AutomateNOW-Fan/AutomateNOW/README.md

 - Completely browserless operation
 - Compatible with both Windows PowerShell & PowerShell Core
-- Outputs can be PSCustomObject or (deserialized) JSON
+- Output can be either: PSCustomObject array or a JSON string
 - Supports both http & https protocols
-- Each function will respond to -? with help information
+- Each function includes built-in help (use -?)
 - The session token may be continually updated via `Update-AutomateNOWToken`
 - Manually substitute the encryption key bytes (if needed 🤞)
 <br/><br/>